SpongePowered/SpongeDocs/source/plugin/commands/arguments.rst

 .. warning::

-    Some of these ``CommandElement``\s support multiple return values; some might event support regular expressions or use a command selector.
+    Don't expect that a ``CommandElement``\s will only ever return a single value, a lot of them support multiple return values; some might even support regular expressions or use a command selector.
 This is intentional as it makes commands easier to use.
-Example:
-    ``/tell @a BanditPlayer has the cookies!``.
+Example: ``/tell @a BanditPlayer has the cookies!``.
+If you want to make sure to only get a single value use ``GenericArguments#onlyOne(CommandElement)``.

 Custom Command Elements
 =======================